immcantation/alakazam/docs/topics/combineIgphyml.md

 iglist
 :   list of igphyml objects returned by [readIgphyml](readIgphyml.md).
-Each must have an `ID` column in its `param` attribute, which can be added automatically using the `id` option of `readIgphyml`.
+Each must have an `id` column in its `param` attribute, which can be added automatically using the `id` option of `readIgphyml`.

 format
-:   string specifying whether each column of the resulting data.frame should represent a parameter (`wide`) or if there should only be three columns; i.e. ID, varable, and value (`long`).
+:   string specifying whether each column of the resulting data.frame should represent a parameter (`wide`) or if there should only be three columns; i.e. id, varable, and value (`long`).